 I have been at pains to emphasise with specific emphasis on 3, that the odd numbered dimensions represent a certain dislocation with respect to customary contemplative experience.

 Clearly there is both an active and passive dimension to experience.
-So from a balanced perspective, activity should be plentifully fueled from a spiritual well residing in the unconscious.
+So from a balanced perspective, activity should be plentifully fuelled from a spiritual well residing in the unconscious.
 However equally passivity (in the form of direct contemplation) should be periodically offset through activity.
 This to an extent then causes a temporary disequilibrium with respect to experience, which is resolved through further contemplation.

 Thus properly understood, activity and contemplation are dynamically necessary for each other.